Grid-Free MIMO Beam Alignment through Site-Specific Deep Learning: Introduction

 \section{Introduction}

 \Ac{mmWave} devices require highly directional \ac{BF} to compensate for the severe isotropic path loss and to achieve viable signal strength.
-To reduce the cost and power consumption of a fully digital system, practical \ac{mmWave} systems often adopt analog beams that concentrate energy in a small angular area.
-On the other hand, these narrow beams are susceptible to changes in the propagation environment such as blockage and reflection.
+To reduce the cost and power consumption of a fully digital system, practical \ac{mmWave} systems often adopt analog beams that concentrate energy in particular directions.
+On the other hand, the optimal choice of these narrow beams are susceptible to changes in the propagation environment such as blockage and reflection.
 It is critical for \ac{mmWave} \acp{BS} and \acp{UE} to find good \ac{BF} directions during initial connection and then track these analog beams as the propagation conditions change, such as when a \ac{UE} moves and rotates.
-As future cellular systems move to unlock larger bandwidths at higher carrier frequencies extending to the so-called ``Terahertz'' bands of up to 300 GHz, devices will adopt ever denser antenna arrays and narrower beams.
-As a result, beam management -- the process of discovering and maintaining good analog \ac{BF} directions -- is a critical bottleneck that will only worsen as we move towards 6G and beyond.
+As future cellular systems move to unlock larger bandwidths at higher carrier frequencies extending to the so-called ``sub-\ac{THz}'' bands of up to 300 GHz, devices will adopt ever denser antenna arrays and narrower beams.
+As a result, beam management -- the process of discovering and maintaining good analog \ac{BF} directions -- is a severe challenge that will only worsen as we move towards 6G and beyond.

-\subsection{Background and related work}
+\subsection{Background and Related Work}